szetumer/cloud_levelup_pkg/README.md

 - Manage an Azure account
 - Better understand Azure billing
+- Manage Azure storage
+- Use the azure cli
-- Use the azure-cli
+- Use the databricks cli
+- Run a databricks workflow

 ## Level 0: LevelUp Cloud Setup

-In this level, you will download this program and check that you have an azure account. cd into the package file, then do the following:
+In this level, you will download this program and check that you have an azure account.
+After cloning this github repo, cd into the package directory and start your virtual environment like so:

 ```
 .\winvenv\Scripts\activate <OR> source ./iosvenv/bin/activate
 pytest tests\0_config_tests.py
 ```

 All tests should pass.
 If they don't, check that you are in a virtual environment and consider running a troubleshooting script in the appropriate scripting language.
-We have two virtual environments which is a bit of overkill, but it reduces the dependencies for those who don't want to deal with docker.
+We have two virtual environments for ios and windows, which is overkill, but it reduces the dependencies for those who don't want to deal with docker.

+You completed level 0, and set up your learning environment.
+Throughout these levels, we will use various cli commands to check that you have properly completed your task.

 ## Level 1: Azure Subscription, Resource Group, and Some Storage